-Melora stood up and put hand on her queen’s shoulder.
-“Because,” the queen looked up with tears in her eyes.
-“I didn’t want to worry you,” she looked as a tear dropped down her own face.
+Melora stood up and put hand on her queen’s shoulder from across the desk.
+The queen looked up with tears in her eyes.
+“I didn’t want to worry you,” she looked up as a tear dropped down her own face.
 “I didn’t want to see you like this; I didn’t want you crying over a friend like you are now.
 That and it’s still in the very early stages.”
 The queen reached up and wiped her eyes.
 “I’ve got a good ten or so years until the drugs stop working and by then I’m sure that we’ll have new drugs that will once again keep the worst of the symptoms at bay.
 I’ll be fine, I always knew that this was going to happen to me, and I’ve made peace with it.”
 She looked to her queen while trying to reassure her.

 “But I haven’t!” the queen said as she still had her face in her hands.
 She looked up.
 “Melora, you’re one of my closest friends; one of my closest confidantes.”
 She put her palms out.
 “We’ve gone back years Melora!
 I remember playing with you when we were children!
 We ran around in the royal courtyards chasing each other and having fun.
 I can’t imagine my life without your friendship.”

 “I didn’t want to worry you.”
-She got up and walked around to the other side of the desk, knelt and put her arms around her closest friend.
+She got up and walked around to the other side of the desk, knelt, and put her arms around her closest friend.
 “I needed you to be worried about our people rather than me.”
 Without knowing that she was quoting humans at all she said, “the needs of the many outweigh the needs of the few, or the one.”

 Raina looked to Melora.
 “Do I even want to know how many people in my inner circle have it?”